NikAlien/CelestiMap-3D-Star-Mapping/README.md

 # CelestiMap Frontend

 CelestiMap is an **interactive 3D star mapping web application** designed for astronomy enthusiasts, educators, and researchers.
-The frontend is built as a modern **React Single-Page Application (SPA)**, providing immersive visualization and intuitive user interactions.
+The frontend is built using **React** and **Three.js** technologies, providing immersive visualization and intuitive user interactions.

 ## ✨ Features